Mariners vs. Nationals Player Props Betting Odds

-Player prop betting options for Ty France, Lane Thomas and others are available in the Seattle Mariners-Washington Nationals matchup at T-Mobile Park on Monday, starting at 9:40 PM ET.
+Player prop betting options for Julio Rodriguez, Lane Thomas and others are available in the Seattle Mariners-Washington Nationals matchup at T-Mobile Park on Tuesday, starting at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!